Make Your Life Extraordinary

 Estimated Training Costs

 The following are the minimum estimated cost for students based on Transport Canada's minimum requirements.
-Please keep in mind that the above pricing is subject to change without notice—this permits the school to respond timely to significant fluctuations in aviation fuel costs.
+Please keep in mind that the below pricing can change from student to student based on different factors.
+The prices also subject to change without notice—this permits the school to respond timely to significant fluctuations in aviation fuel costs.
 Importantly, Coastal Pacific Aviation does not charge students with a fuel surcharge—a practice common with flight schools whereby the added cost of fuel is not published on websites under training costs.

 With respect to the costs described above, and for the benefit of those just getting started in their pilot training, here is a guide to some of the concepts included in the above costs: “Dual Air Instruction” denotes instruction during a training flight that is conducted under the direction and control of a Flight Instructor.
 “Dual Simulator Instruction” denotes instruction received from a Flight Instructor in Coastal Pacific Aviation's Flight Simulators.
 “Solo Practice” denotes a training flight conducted under the supervision of a Flight Instructor in which the student is the sole occupant of the aircraft.
 “Preparatory Ground Instruction” refers to classroom instruction, normally conducted one-on-one, that prepares a student for a newly introduced air exercise.
-While Preparatory Ground Instruction varies between 10 minutes and one hour, a standardized 12 minutes (.2 of an hour) is charged as a flat rate prior to each 1-hour dual flight (the flat rate is designed to keep the fair and equal among students).
 “Pre-flight Briefings” refers thepre-flight ground instruction and review conducted by a Flight Instructor with the student prior to each flight lesson or solo practice flight.
 “Post-flight De-briefing” refers to ground instruction and review which occurs between the student and the Flight Instructor after the flight has returned.
 “Groundschool Instruction” denotes collective instruction—normally provided in a classroom setting by a Groundschool Instructor—that prepares students for the written examination requirements of the licence.
 “Tutorial Instruction” refers to informal meetings of Groundschool students under the supervision of Teaching Assistants—Teaching Assistants are normally senior students who have been appointed to lead classroom tutorials.

 Important Considerations for the estimated costs of Pilot Training